 Dr. Reid Friedson has been a certified history, politics, social sciences, and language arts teacher and Seminole Tribe of Florida tutor since 1988.
 Friedson taught language arts and social studies to rave reviews at two (2) Blue Ribbon Secondary Schools of Excellence in Washington, DC, the Duke Ellington School of the Arts and the School Without Walls.

-For the Home Schools of America, Dr. Friedson authored and edited online American History, American Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, and Language Arts home school textbooks, lessons, assignments, and examinations.
+For the Home Schools of America, Dr. Friedson authored and edited online American History, Practical Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, British Literature, and Language Arts home school textbooks, lessons, assignments, and examinations.

 Dr. Friedson was World History and Critical Thinking standards setting assessment writer, editor, and quality assurance consultant to Western Governors University.
 As consultant to the University of Miami Global Academy Online, Friedson designed online Business Communication and Music Appreciation courses.
 As consultant to the Art Institutes International, Dr. Friedson authored online World Civilizations, American Cultural History, Ethics, Effective Speaking, and Advanced Composition courses.